lassineguindo/Portfolio-Website/README.md

    The site is designed to be mobile-friendly.
 On smaller devices, the navigation bar and content will adjust automatically to fit your screen.

 3. **Chatbot:**
-   A chatbot is located in the bottom-right corner on every page.
+   A chatbot is located in the bottom-right corner of the Home page.
 It is interactive and can be minimized by clicking the arrow icon if it gets in the way.

 4. **Resume Viewer:**
-   On the Resume page, you’ll see an embedded PDF viewer that fills most of the screen.
+   - On the Resume page, you’ll see an embedded PDF viewer that fills most of the screen.
 You can use the native PDF toolbar (on supported desktop browsers) to zoom in/out and navigate pages.
 If needed, you can also download the resume using the **Download Resume** button.
+   - On Mobile, click on view/Download Full Resume to see the whole resume.